Kotlin Code Smell 016 - Instance Type Checking For Polymorphism

 Conclusion

-Testing for a class type couples the objects with accidental decisions and violates bijection since no such control exists in the real world.
-It is a smell our models are not good enough.
+Testing for a class type couples objects with accidental decisions and violates bijection since no such control exists in the real world.
+It is a code smell that indicates our models are not good enough.